ezequiel-fabri/lightit-challenge/README.md

 # Light-it Challenge

-I enjoyed doing the challenge
+I enjoyed doing the challenge, hope you like the implementation

 ## Start instructions:
 - Clone the repo